Chart Color Schemes

 Health performance in Rosewood is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The rate of private health cover is approximately 51%, slightly lower than the average SA2 area's 48.5%.
-This figure stands at around 8,518 people in Rosewood, compared to Greater Brisbane's total population.
-Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.2% and 9.9% of residents respectively.
-Conversely, 63.1% of residents report having no medical ailments, compared to 60.9% in Greater Brisbane.
-Rosewood has a lower proportion of seniors aged 65 and over at 17.9%, or approximately 2,990 people, than Greater Brisbane's 21.8%.
-The health outcomes among seniors present challenges similar to those faced by the general population.
+The rate of private health cover is approximately 51% of the total population (~8,518 people), which is slightly lower than the average SA2 area's rate of 48.5%.
+This compares to Greater Brisbane's rate of 48.5%.
+Mental health issues and arthritis are the most common medical conditions in Rosewood, affecting 10.2% and 9.9% of residents respectively.
+However, 63.1% of residents declare themselves completely clear of medical ailments, compared to 60.9% across Greater Brisbane.
+The area has 17.9% of residents aged 65 and over (2,990 people), which is lower than Greater Brisbane's rate of 21.8%.
+Health outcomes among seniors in Rosewood present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health